MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-step3.md

 |

 ## Migrated three-state workflow
 For auto or manual triggered three state Power Automate flow, the following configurations in workflow are migrated to destination flow.

-### Workflow states
+The workflow states are:

 - StatusField (Status field name)
 - InitialState (Initial state value)